 Knowledge Is Power.

 I advise you to really do your research on supplements before you buy anything.
-Get independent advice from guys on our forum, read reviews, compare products and prices.
+Get independent advice from other lifters, read reviews, compare products and prices.
 There is so much information made available to you you’d be stupid not to read up, especially considering supplements are expensive and the right supplements can make a huge difference in muscle gains.

 Never Take The Salesman's Word For It.